Poor London Week

 We appreciate that not everyone can travel or stay in London, which is why we are delighted to be able to offer you our 11 in-person talks in an online format.

-Watch live or catch up for up to one month.
+Watch live or catch up for up to 1 month.

 Take action after the talks by sharing your goals with your peers in co-working sessions.
 It’s amazing how telling others what you are going to do can help you commit to it!
 Led by our friendly genealogy staff you’ll meet your fellow attendees in our warm and welcoming virtual socials.
 Break the ice and get to know other family historians, swap stories and share tips.
 In follow up virtual socials you’ll be able to share your progress and get help and guidance on any tricky puzzles!
 Or simply on where to research and explore next.